Get your copy of PeopleKeep's 2024 QSEHRA Report

 Smaller organizations offer higher QSEHRA allowances, on average

-Prescription drugs and medical office visits were the most commonly reimbursed non-premium expenses among PeopleKeep QSEHRA customers.
+Prescription drugs were the most commonly reimbursed non-premium expenses among PeopleKeep QSEHRA customers.

 More employers offer premium-plus accounts than premium-only

-99.7% of employers offer a premium-plus account that can be used to cover insurance premiums plus over 200 out-of-pocket expenses.
+Roughly 95% of employers offer a premium-plus account that allows employers to reimburse employees for insurance premiums plus more than 200 out-of-pocket expenses.

 Learn more about PeopleKeep